raohemanth/raohemanth.github.io/content/jobs/SDE Intern - Akamai/index.md

 url: 'https://www.akamai.com'
 ---

-- <a class ="inline-link">HostDB Tool:</a> Designed & Developed LAMP Stack application to retrieve details of ≈10,000 servers, to process and present data in the requested format, saving ≈500 man-hours per year
+- <a class ="inline-link">HostDB Tool:</a> Designed and developed a LAMP Stack application to efficiently retrieve details of ≈10,000 servers, process data, and present results in the desired format.
+Realized annual time savings of ≈500 man-hours